 This is a course in applied statistics.
 Its emphasis is on the mechanics of summarizing and analyzing data, with examples from the behavioral sciences.
 The purpose of the course is to prepare students for other courses in Psychology and related disciplines and to help them conduct and interpret statistical analyses.
-Prerequisites: To register for PSYC 201, a student must have a 2 (or 22, 23, 12, 13) or higher Mathematics Placement Level.
-Contact the Math Workshop for details regarding this prerequisite.
-A student may not receive credit for more than one statistics course. (e.g., DATA 227, BUSN 210, PSYC 201)
+Prerequisite: Math Placement Level-2 or higher.
+Note: a student may not receive credit for more than one of the following: DATA 227, PSYC 201 or BUSN 210.